choi8616/cse15l-lab-reports/lab-report-1-week-2.md

 - *Upside arrow* brings the previous command line you typed in.
 - *Semicolons* let you run multiple commands in a single command line.
 Image below is a demonstration.

+- I went through the process of making a change in `WhereAmI.java`, moving file over `ssh` with `scp`, logging in with `ssh`, checking with `javac` and `java` commands, and finally exiting with `exit` command without any optimization. *121* keystrokes were involved during this process.
+- Then, I went through the same process utilizing the up-arrow key. *17* keystrokes were involved this time.
+I tried using command in quotes at the end of `ssh` or semicolons, but using only up-arrow key was most efficient in decreasing the number of keystrokes.

 ![Image](Lab1 - 6.png)